gvwilson/thirdbit/_posts/2014/2014-11-11-why-it-matters.md

 ---
 <p>
-  Sometimes I forget that it isn't obvious why scientists ought to learn to program&mdash;or why anyone else ought to.
+  Sometimes I forget that it isn't obvious why scientists ought to learn to program–or why anyone else ought to.
   Being more productive,
   getting a better job...
   Those are all good reasons,